The Founder's Guide to

 What are Polymath Capital's investment criteria?

 Polymath Capital focuses on pre-seed and seed stage investments in sectors such as software, longevity, and financial democratization.
-The firm looks for ambitious founders with innovative ideas and strong potential for growth.
+The firm looks for ambitious founders with innovative ideas and strong execution capabilities.

-What makes Polymath Capital different from other venture firms?
+What makes Polymath Capital different from other VCs?

-Polymath Capital is operator-led, meaning its partners have significant operational experience.
-This allows them to provide valuable insights and support to portfolio companies beyond just capital.
+Polymath Capital is operator-led, meaning the partners have significant operational experience, which allows them to provide valuable insights and support to portfolio companies beyond just capital.

 What is the typical check size for investments?